 The following individuals have made key contributors, whether long-term or in the moment, that greatly assisted in making iRunFar what it is today.
 Many thanks to you all!

-- Anthony “Tony” Portera was the voice behind This Week in Running or TWIR, as we often called it.
+- Anthony “Tony” Portera was the original voice behind This Week in Running or TWIR, as we often called it.
 If you enjoyed Tony’s unique voice, go read about his personal adventures at iRunUltras.com.

 - Elyse Braner became iRunFar’s first female columnist when she started writing Elyse’s Closet back in late 2008.
 It should also be noted that she was an inspirational example for Bryon Powell‘s move to make trail running his profession.